-These researchers are working to understand how messenger RNAs are regulated.
+The goal of this research group is to discover the principles and mechanisms that control the expression of genetic information.
+The research benefits society in that the resulting knowledge enhances our understanding of normal biological processes and the causes of diseases.
+Moreover, the group's discoveries will promote development of therapeutic strategies to correct deleterious gene expression.
+They seek to understand how messenger RNAs are regulated.
 Regulation of translation, degradation, and localization of mRNAs contributes to the enormous dynamic range of protein expression.
-Dysregulation can cause disease, developmental defects, or death.
-Sequence-specific RNA-binding factors, both protein and small RNAs, play a central role in mRNA regulation.
-This research focuses on two important classes of regulatory proteins: Pumilio proteins and specialized ribonucleases known as deadenylases.
+Dysregulation can cause disease, developmental defects, and even death.
+Sequence specific RNA-binding factors, both protein and small RNAs, play a central role in mRNA regulation.
+This research focuses on two important classes of regulatory factors: Pumilio proteins and specialized ribonucleases known as deadenylases.
 Central questions of the research include:

 - How do Pumilio proteins bind and regulate specific mRNAs?

 - What transcripts do Pumilio proteins control, and how does this change between cell types (i.e. stem cells, neurons), during development, and in disease states (i.e. cancer and neurodegeneration).

 - How are the regulatory activities of multiple RNA-binding proteins and ribonucleases coordinated and integrated to control the fate of mRNAs?